marbre/iree/RELEASING.md

 Deprecated projects no longer updated:

 * https://pypi.org/project/iree-runtime-instrumented/ (functionality is
-  included in the main iree-runtime package)
+  included in the main iree-base-runtime package)
 * https://pypi.org/project/iree-tools-xla/ (functionality is no longer needed)